 Since 2015, ICES has provided catch advice for FU 32.
 Previous, landings advice was given.
-Advice has previously been given for two scenarios: 1) discarding allowed (the number of dead removals take into account a 25% survival rate of discards); and 2) landing obligation (all catch will be landed), while in 2017 advice was only given for scenario 1).
+Advice has previously been given for two scenarios: 1) discarding allowed (the number of dead removals take into account a 25% survival rate of discards); and 2) landing obligation (all catch will be landed), but since 2018 advice has only been given for scenario 1) (discarding of Nephrops is not illegal in the Norwegian EEZ in the North Sea).
 Following the procedure for data poor Nephrops stocks (ICES 2015), an estimated guidance of the biomass in FU 32 is provided allowing different harvest rates to be calculated.
-Using FU area (calculated from information on the extent of Nephrops fisheries), UWTV-survey information on mean densities of Nephrops (including values of 0.1 animals/m2 from the neighbouring functional unit Fladen Ground (minimum value) and 0.2 animals/m2 from neighbouring functional unit Skagerrak (sub area 7)), mean discard rate from the three last years (Danish discards divided by total catches (zero discards are assumed for the Norwegian fishery)), and mean weight in Danish landings and discards (three last years), a table of harvest rates (Table H-1) is calculated using a range of catches (last 10 years average, 50% of the last 10 years average, and maximum catches observed for the stock).
+Using FU area (calculated from information on the extent of Nephrops fisheries), UWTV-survey information on mean densities of Nephrops (including values of 0.1 animals/m2 from the neighbouring functional unit Fladen Ground (minimum value) and 0.2 animals/m2 from neighbouring functional unit Skagerrak (sub area 7)), mean discard rate from the three last years (Danish discards divided by total catches (zero discards are assumed for the Norwegian fishery)), and mean weight in Danish landings and discards (three last years), a table of harvest rates (Table H-1) is calculated using a range of catches (last 10 years average, 50% of the last 10 years average, maximum catches observed for the stock, previous advice, and previous advice +/- 20%).